 - (HF/2.4/VF) impossible to pick both Pg and Sg OR

 - (SF) peak signal amplitude of data with 7.9Hz filter is below 2×10-9 m/s

-Magnitude scales were initially developed in Böse et al (2018) before the landing with synthetic waveforms in the absence of a priori seismic data and were recalibrated in Giardini et al (2020).
+Magnitude scales used in the latest catalog version, V7, are described in Bose et al (2021).
+These were initially developed in Böse et al (2018) before the landing with synthetic waveforms in the absence of a priori seismic data and were recalibrated in Giardini et al (2020).
 Descriptions of scales used since the third catalog version can found in Clinton et al. (2021).
 It is possible these will continue to be revised as new events are observed and more is learned about the specific transmission properties of Mars.

 The service allows one to filter events by associated magnitude type with the